HannimalCrackers/Parseltongue/posts/002_chatbot.md

 ### bot thoughts

-Feeding distinct corpora into differnt bots.
+Project idea: feeding distinct corpora into different bots.
 Those bots are arrayed as a dinner party.
 User can interact with the different bots and see how they respond.

 Or it's a cocktail party, and you can teleport around in VR and interact with VR representations of the bots?